Tool execution modes

 - Permissions: Full API access with client injection

-Learn more about Sandbox Execution
+Learn more about sandbox execution.

 - Permissions: Full control - you manage execution

 Tools execute in your own application environment.
 You receive the tool call request, execute the tool locally, and return the result.
-This gives you complete control and access to local resources.
+This gives you complete control and provides access to local resources.

-Learn more about Client-Side Execution
+Learn more about client-side execution.

-Section titled “3.
-MCP Remote Execution”- Where: External MCP server
+Section titled “MCP remote execution”- Where: An external MCP server

-- Permissions: Determined by MCP server
+- Permissions: Determined by the MCP server

 Tools defined by Model Context Protocol (MCP) servers execute on those external servers.
 Letta forwards the tool call to the MCP server, which handles execution and returns the result.

-Learn more about MCP Execution
+Learn more about MCP execution.

-Section titled “4.
-Built-in Privileged Execution”- Where: Letta server (privileged context)
+Section titled “Built-in privileged execution”- Where: The Letta server (privileged context)

 - Permissions: Full system access